stevenobadja/AB_testing_video_game_ratings/README.md

 **RP (RATING PENDING) : **Not yet assigned a final ESRB rating.
 Appears only in advertising, marketing and promotional materials related to a physical (boxed) video game that is expected to carry an ESRB rating, and should be replaced by a game's rating once it has been assigned.

 ## Question: <br><br>_"Will the creation of a rating system be effective in decreasing overall sales of video games for the 3 locations?"_<br>

-***

-# The Method of Testing the Solution

-Compare the sales based on locations before and after the rating agency has been established.
-This is an A/B manipulation of before and after regulation.

-We will compute the sales rate for before the regulation and compare it to the sales rate in after the regulation based on their respective locations.

-If sales mean decreases by 10% after the ratings have been placed on the games, conclude that the regulation is effective at reducing video game sales in that location.
-If sales does not decrease or is within one standard deviation, regulation was not effective at reducing video game sales in that location.

-## Components:
-**CONTROL & TEST VERSION - ** _Control version is defined as all video game sales prior to the rating agencies formation date (established year).
-The test version is defined as all video game sales on and after the rating agencies formation date (established year)._